Platform Compatibility

 Current package and repo builds target .NET 8, .NET 9, and .NET 10.
 Provider behavior is documented separately:

-DataLinq has constrained-platform smoke projects for generated SQLite Native AOT, trimmed publish, Blazor WebAssembly AOT, and Blazor WebAssembly no-AOT.
-The final 0.8 local compatibility report at artifacts/dev/compat-size-report/20260630-131026977/report.md proves all four generated SQLite smoke targets with clean output, release thresholds, banned-payload checks, and Playwright-backed browser execution for the WebAssembly targets.
+DataLinq has constrained-platform smoke projects for generated SQLite and Memory Native AOT, trimmed publish, Blazor WebAssembly AOT, and Blazor WebAssembly no-AOT.

-The runtime package graph has also been cleaned up for the public runtime packages: Roslyn/compiler assemblies and Remotion.Linq are not runtime dependencies of DataLinq, DataLinq.SQLite, or DataLinq.MySql.
+The runtime package graph has also been cleaned up for the public runtime packages: Roslyn/compiler assemblies and Remotion.Linq are not runtime dependencies of DataLinq, DataLinq.SQLite, DataLinq.MySql, or DataLinq.Memory.
+The Memory package also has no SQL-provider or native-database dependency.
 The source generator is packaged under DataLinq analyzer assets, which is the right place for build-time code generation and the wrong place for runtime payload.

 The 0.8 parser-removal work is no longer the compatibility blocker.
 The constrained smoke path executes the documented query subset through DataLinq's expression parser and query-plan SQL renderer instead of relying on a Remotion parser boundary.